ogoudey/UnityGenPlayground/README.md

 Then open the Asset Project in Unity and open the generated scene.

-### More:
+### Check:
+git may not be the best solution for sharing Unity projects.
+In particular, I think AllSkyFree and YughuesFreeGroundMaterials must go through the Unity Asset Store.
+So import them to the project and then reconstitute [`acrophobia_v1`](https://github.com/ogoudey/acrophobia_v1).

-Make sure that skyboxes in the Skybox Materials folder work, and that ground textures in the Ground Textures folder works.
+Make sure that skyboxes in `Assets/Skybox Materials` work, and that the ground textures in `Assets/Ground Textures` work.

 ## VR Setup
 (Assuming a VIVE headset and a wireless adapter, a Windows computer, etc.)